-Schedule creep.
-PAR found that schedule creep was very common in house (see section II.C.4, supra).
-Because schedule creep can lead to a sense that a company has not kept its commitment to offer reduced or different hours of work, schedule creep has the potential to hurt morale.
-It is not difficult to keep track of hours worked for a parttime attorney, or days worked in the office for a telecommuting or compressed-workweek attorney.
+PAR found that schedule creep was very common in house.84 Because schedule creep can lead to a sense that a company has not kept its commitment to offer reduced or different hours of work, schedule creep has the potential to hurt morale.
+It is not difficult to keep track of hours worked for a part-time attorney, or days worked in the office for a telecommuting or compressed-workweek attorney.
 When more than occasional differences are found, it is a signal that change or recommitment is necessary.